jpbetz/celpatch/README.md

 - [ ] Clear a field
 - [x] Inject labels/annotations
 - [ ] Add if not present
--

-Conversion cases tested:
+Conversion cases to test:

 - [x] Rename a field
-- [x] Change type of a field
+- [x] Change the type of a field
 - [ ] Move a field to a different location in the object
-- [ ] Move field from annotations to object
+- [ ] Move field from annotations to object (the annotation should be unset in the version with the field)
 - [x] Re-key a listType=map
-- [ ] Split a field into two fields (e.g. field="a/b" becomes field1="a", field2="b")
+- [x] Split a field into two fields (e.g. field="a/b" becomes field1="a", field2="b")
 - [ ] Convert from scalar field to a list of scalars, (e.g. field="a" becomes field1=["a"])
 - [ ] Conditionally convert (if apply the transformation, else do nothing)
 - [ ] Complex type instantiation (e.g. spec.x,spec.y,spec.z becomes spec.subobj.x, spec.subobj.y, spec.subobj.z)